ericabrisigotti/ECG_heartbeat_classification_with_ML_LCP-B/README.md

 We calculate the balanced accuracy of the R-peaks detection algorithm for the Physionet dataset: 95%.

 ### 3) Segmentation of the signal
-We would like to separate each heartbeat and later compose a feature vector for each.
+We would like to separate each heartbeat with a variable window-size algorithm, to later compose a feature vector for each.
 For this, we use the previously found R-peaks and the known proportions between the duration of phases of the heartbeat.

 ### 4) Extraction of features